 Moral Short Stories was launched to provide a collation of healthy reading for young people.
 The “Moral Short Stories” series is therefor a valuable resource for reinforcing selected core values by way of a captivating story from nature and then building core values using elements from the story.

-Ethics and systematic reasoning can be taught in schools, but morals are highly personal and will be learnt from role models in life.
+Ethics and systematic reasoning can be taught in schools, but morals are highly personal and will typically be learned from role models in life.
 Students will use their parents, peers, teachers and heroes as role models.

 Peer pressure is probably one of the most dominant influences in young people’s lives.
-The scary thing is that young people will go to almost any length, at any cost, to conform to the perceived norm of the peer group.
+The scary thing is that young people will go to almost any length, at any cost, to conform to the perceived norm of the peer group, sometimes with devastating consequences.

-Can your child stand up and be an opinion-former?
+So, can your child step up and be an opinion-former?